Lenostatos/crownsegmentr/README.md

 # crownsegmentr
-An R package with a C++ implementation of the AMS3D algorithm [(Ferraz et. al, 2016)](#ferraz2016) for tree crown segmentation in airborne lidar data.
-For a general description of how the tree segmentation works, see the documentation of the [`segment_tree_crowns` generic](https://github.com/Lenostatos/crownsegmentr/blob/HEAD/R/segment_tree_crowns.R).
+crownsegmentr is an R package with a C++ implementation of the AMS3D algorithm [(Ferraz et. al, 2016)](#ferraz2016) for tree crown segmentation in airborne lidar data.
+For a general description of how the tree segmentation works, see the documentation of the [`segment_tree_crowns`](https://github.com/Lenostatos/crownsegmentr/blob/HEAD/R/segment_tree_crowns.R) generic.
 Pseudo code of the AMS3D algorithm is listed [below](https://github.com/Lenostatos/crownsegmentr/blob/HEAD/README.md#pseudo-code-of-the-ams3d-algorithm).

 ## Code Structure
 The code base is split into an R "front-end" and a C++ "back-end".